GoksenCodes/posts/README.md

 ## Implementation

-In master branch data fetching and error handling logic is implemented in container component while in shared_state_rxjs data is stored in a service and data manipulation logic related to the posts is moved to a sepetare service so that the components consumes the data through posts service.
+In master branch data fetching and error handling logic is implemented in container component while in shared_state_rxjs branch data is stored in a service and data manipulation logic related to the posts is moved to a sepetare service so that the components consumes the data through posts service.
+In shared_state_rxjs units tests are added for services.

 ## Libraries / Tools Used